Check dmesg¶

 filtered out by default; the filtered count is reported as the `errors`

 perfdata so trends can be graphed.
-To clear reported messages after resolving
+Optionally integrates with Icinga: when the

-the underlying issue, run "dmesg --clear".
-Note: the kernel ring buffer is a
+host unnecessary.
+Note: the kernel ring buffer is a fixed-size circular

-fixed-size circular buffer, so older messages are overwritten over time, and
+buffer, so older messages are overwritten over time, and timestamps may drift

-timestamps may drift across SUSPEND/RESUME because the time source is not
+across SUSPEND/RESUME because the time source is not updated on resume.

 options: